A doctor in a single room,

 at the foot of the San Jacintos.

 Dr. Bill Bastian, Doctor of Traditional Chinese Medicine.
-In practice in Palm Springs since [YEAR].
+In clinical practice since 1992.

 Dr. Bill Bastian, DACM.